-- Use the lowest amperage that will penetrate the root and offer good toe fusion.
+- Use the lowest amperage that will penetrate the root and offer good overall fusion.

 - Use the fastest traveling speed possible.

-- If the casting is too thin or complex, it would be helpful to use techniques such as backstep welding that distributes the welding heat more evenly.
+- If the casting is too thin or complex, use techniques such as backstep welding that distributes the heat more evenly.

-- Use straight beads with minimal side-to-side movement to prevent warping.
+- Use straight beads with minimal side-to-side movement.